WaliMuhammadAhmad/7thSemester/CVIP/README.md

 # Computer Vision and Image Processing (CVIP)

-This repository contains all the materials, assignments, and resources for the **Computer Vision and Image Processing (CVIP)** course taken during the 7th semester.
+This dir contains all the materials, assignments, and resources for the **Computer Vision and Image Processing (CVIP)** course taken during the 7th semester.
 It includes lecture slides, assignments, project work, and reference books to help understand and implement CVIP concepts.

 ---